 Where Is ABS Used?

 You’ll find ABS on some passenger vehicles dating to the 1990s: cars, pickup trucks, vans, and utility vehicles.
+Oddly some older trucks were available with ABS only on the rear axle.
 As of September 1, 2013, all newly built passenger vehicles must come with ABS and electronic stability control.
 Some motorcycles have ABS, although it isn’t required.
 Since March 1, 1997, the federal government began requiring new tractor-trailers and most school buses to come with ABS.

 Passenger vehicles with the system will temporarily flash an ABS or anti-lock light when the ignition engages.
-The light automatically goes off, unless there is a problem.
+The ABS light automatically goes off, unless there is a problem with the system.
 Your owner’s manual is also a place to look for that information.